Ocean cruising in Poland

 Located in central Europe, Poland is a country rich in culture and heritage.
 It’s a country where you can find medieval towns, urban metropolises, gothic castles and wide expanses of forests, lakes and rivers.
 Poland is bordered by the Baltic Sea, Lithuania, Germany, the Czech Republic, Slovakia, Ukraine, Belarus, Lithuania and Russia’s Kaliningrad Oblast, a position resulting in a varied and fascinating.
-People come to Poland to drink, eat hearty-warming food, learn and unwind.
+People come to Poland to drink, eat hearty-warming food, learn and unwind during a Poland cruise.
 For World War II history buffs, there are few places like it – and the country is scattered with museums and monuments dedicated to the struggles the country faced during Nazi occupation.
 From bucolic 19th-century villages to Soviet-style cities – Poland is a truly captivating country.

-Why cruise Poland
+Why choose Poland cruises

-Best places to visit in Poland
+Poland cruises: Best places to visit in Poland

 Gdansk is one of Poland’s two main cruise ports on the northern coast, and it just happens to be one of the most charming cities in the country.
 Wandering Gdansk’s historic thoroughfares is like stepping back in time, despite the fact that the city was almost destroyed during World War II.
 Following the war, the Soviets rebuilt the city and using original documents, so travellers today are greeted with a beautiful and medieval town that existed prior to the conflict.
 Highlights include the colourful Mariacka Street – a long stretch of cobbles influenced by German and Polish traditions, the massive Gothic St Mary’s Church and the Museum of the Second World War – standing on ground once razed.
 Come in July for the 800-year old Saint Dominic Fair, a huge market with cultural events.